BrewingWeasel/Kalba/docs/word_knowledge.md

 Words can be one of six states

-- Unknown:
+##### Unknown

 This is the state that all words begin as.

-- Learning:
+##### Learning

 This state is automatically assigned to words that have been added to Anki but have yet to be reviewed or have an interval of one.

-- Recognized:
+##### Recognized

 This state is automatically assigned to words that have an interval of less than 9

-- Familiar:
+##### Familiar

 This state is automatically assigned to words that have an interval of less than 23

-- Known:
+##### Known

 This state is automatically assigned to words that have an interval of over 23.

-- Ignored:
+##### Ignored

 If stanza is enabled, any words that are detected as proper nouns will automatically be set to ignored.
 (TODO: you should be able to disable this feature)
 This state is generally meant for names or other "words" the user doesn't want to learn.

 TODO: You should be able to customize the intervals